ShoryaJain-07/APS/README.md

     <a href="https://github.com/ShoryaJain-07/APS/blob/main/codes/fenwick_tree.cpp">Fenwick Tree</a>
 </div>

 ---

 ## Learnings and Key Takeaways

 Through this portfolio, the key learning and takeaways include understanding how algorithms can significantly enhance ride-hailing services' performance and efficiency.
-For instance, Google Maps uses the A* algorithm to provide the shortest and fastest routes by considering real-time traffic data, demonstrating how pathfinding algorithms optimize navigation.
+For instance, Google Maps uses the A\* algorithm to provide the shortest and fastest routes by considering real-time traffic data, demonstrating how pathfinding algorithms optimize navigation.
 Similarly, the use of Dijkstra's algorithm for ride matching, Exponential Smoothing for dynamic pricing, and Segment Trees for driver performance tracking showcases the power of data structures and algorithms in solving real-world problems.
 By applying these optimized solutions, ride-hailing applications can achieve improved resource allocation, better customer satisfaction, and heightened driver safety and performance.

 ---

+## References

+- [1] Yan, Yumeng.
+(2023).
+Research on the A Star Algorithm for Finding Shortest Path.
+Highlights in Science, Engineering and Technology.
+46. 154-161.
+10.54097/hset.v46i.7697.

+- [2] Neto, Euclides & Callou, Gustavo.
+(2015).
+An Approach Based on Ford-Fulkerson Algorithm to Optimize Network Bandwidth Usage.
+76-79.
+10.1109/SBESC.2015.21.

+- [3] N. Dhawale, "Implementation of Huffman algorithm and study for optimization," 2014 International Conference on Advances in Communication and Computing Technologies (ICACACT 2014), Mumbai, India, 2014, pp. 1-6, doi: 10.1109/EIC.2015.7230711.

+-[4] B. Cao, Z. Yang, L. Yu and Y. Zhang, "Research on the star algorithm for safe path planning," 2023 IEEE International Conference on Control, Electronics and Computer Technology (ICCECT), Jilin, China, 2023, pp. 105-109, doi: 10.1109/ICCECT57938.2023.10141167.